bunnhimaybe/1583_SoftwareDesignI/hw5/README.md

 ## 	Sample

 > 	Hello!
+We're going to play a game.
+> 	Give me two numbers and I'll chose a random number in between them (uninclusive).
+> 	Then try to guess what it is!
+>
 > 	Give me a number: 1
 > 	Give me another number!: 10
 >
 > 	Great!
-I'm thinking of a number between 100 and 10.
+I chose a number between 1 and 10.
-> 	How many times do you want to guess what it is?: 5
+> 	How many times do you want to try to guess the number?: 5
 >
-> 	Okay!
+> 	Good luck!
-> 	What number is it?: 5
 >
+> 	Guess a number: 5
+>
 > 	That's not it.
 Go higher!
-> 	What number is it?: 5
+> 	Guess a number: 5
 >
 > 	That's correct!
 > 	You did EXCELLENT!